jstefanis/solid-robotic-project/README.md

 This is possible because the ar_track_alvar package gives the ability to turtlebot to calculate its pose in relation with the position of each of the tags.

-When the topic “/ready_for_nav_second_task” is published, amcl node is killed and freenect node is enabled.
+When the topic “/ready_for_nav_second_task` is published, amcl node is killed and freenect node is enabled.

 At this point the node **rotate_for_detection.py** is activated.
-When it receives the True flag in the topic “/ready_for_nav_second_task” where is subscribed, it rotates turtlebot for a full circle at the center point.
+When it receives the True flag in the topic `/ready_for_nav_second_task` where is subscribed, it rotates turtlebot for a full circle at the center point.

-When the rotation has been finished the **rotate_for_detection.py** script publishes a true flag at the topic “/rotation_flag”.
+When the rotation has been finished the **rotate_for_detection.py** script publishes a true flag at the topic `/rotation_flag`.
 This flag is also used for **tag_pose_localisation** node which starts the tag detection during the rotation of the turtlebot.
 At the end of this rotation all the available tags must have been detected.

-#### Step 6 the “tag_pose_localisation” node and the ar_tag detection
+#### Step 6 the “tag_pose_localisation` node and the ar_tag detection
  In this step we have the **tag_pose_localisation** node active for detecting the existing tags at the robotic plateau.
 This node subscribes at two topics.
-The first topic is “/rotation_flag” which starts the ar_tag detection when True.
+The first topic is “/rotation_flag` which starts the ar_tag detection when True.

-The second topic is “/amcl_pose” which gets the last pose of the amcl  navigation and stores it as the current position of the turtlebot.
+The second topic is `/amcl_pose` which gets the last pose of the amcl  navigation and stores it as the current position of the turtlebot.

-The function “get_turtlePose()” is a callback for the “/amcl_pose” subscription topic.
+The function `get_turtlePose()` is a callback for the “/amcl_pose` subscription topic.
 This function returns the current orientation (z,w,angle) and the position (x,y,z) of the turtlebot.
 At the start of the initialization we launched a launch file called **ar_tracker.launch** which initializes the alvar tracker node.
 This launch file also sets the parameters of the tag size and error tolerance for detection.

-At this point we have the "/ar_pose_marker" topic initialized from **ar_tracker.launch** file.
-This topic returns a message of type “AlvarMarkers” type.
+At this point we have the "/ar_pose_marker`topic initialized from **ar_tracker.launch** file.
+This topic returns a message of type “AlvarMarkers` type.
-This topic has a callback function when a tag is detected with the name "get_tag_detection()".
-When a tag is detected, this function is able to read its “id” and also to calculate the pose of the tag in relation with the base frame of the turtlebot.
+This topic has a callback function when a tag is detected with the name `get_tag_detection()`.
+When a tag is detected, this function is able to read its `id` and also to calculate the pose of the tag in relation with the base frame of the turtlebot.

-This function is configured to detect three tags with the “id” **[0,1,2]**.
+This function is configured to detect three tags with the “id` **[0,1,2]**.
 In the case that any other tags exist on the scene, they are simply ignored.
 These three tags are positioned at these points:

 **Tag 0** in front of the pick table. <br>
 **Tag 1** at the point where the robot has to approach and turn to face the place table. <br>